What is Festival of Triangles?

 - One Maths on Toast support staff on the day

 With additional training (Enquire for quotes)

 - Pre-event ½ day school-based training day – full training on how to run the event yourself

 - Post-event ½ day meeting for reflection and to plan further work with parents to get the most out of the event

-NB: We recommend you put aside school budget of about £50-£150 depending on the size of your school for photocopying and key materials (drinking straws, labels, sticky tape etc) Details of which can be found in the pack.
+NB: We advise a 6 week lead in to deliver a Festival of Triangles, and we recommend you put aside school budget of about £50-£150 depending on the size of your school for photocopying and key materials (drinking straws, labels, sticky tape etc) Details of which can be found in the pack.

 Group packages also available for Maths Hubs or Academy chains.
 Or if you are a very small school (such as a hospital school) please get in touch as we may be able to provide a tailored option.

 Royal Institution STEM grants for schools

 Grants are offered for schools to experience a maths activity selected from the STEM Directory.
 The next grant scheme is likely to open in September 2019.